onethinx/VSCode_HelloWorld/Readme.md

 # Hello World!

-This is the Onethinx hello world program.
+This is the Onethinx hello world program for use in conjunction with the OS specific dependencies pack.

 # Preparation